ualsg/ualsg.netlify.app/content/openings/ads/2020-07-postdoc/index.md

 - Conducting and leading research activities.
 - Exploring new research directions and experimenting with new datasets and technologies.
-- Assisting the PI in the management of the research group and supervision of team members.
+- Assisting the PI in the management of the research group and supervision of team members, primarily students.
 - Preparation of publications and managing other forms of research output such as software and data.
-- Supervision of students.
 - Assisting with funding applications.

 ### Required qualifications